Multipartite entanglement from ditstrings for 1+1D systems: Introduction

-Entanglement entropy, as it involves the interconnectedness of a system, can be very difficult to experimentally measure, causing problems not just in the multipartite case, but the bipartite case as well \cite{lukin_enttest, multinode_multipart}.
+Entanglement entropy, since it involves the interconnectedness of a system, can be very difficult to experimentally measure, causing problems not just in the multipartite case, but also in the bipartite case \cite{lukin_enttest, multinode_multipart}.
 In the age of quantum computers, a work around to these limitations is of premier interest.
-Potentially, by having a means of identifying entanglement with a quantum computer, there could be measurement of the quantum properties of a quantum system directly.
-As a result, looking for means of approximating the entanglement while its direct measurement is difficult is paramount \cite{multipart_phase_wfisher_hauke_zoller,multitop_founda}.
+Potentially, by having a means of identifying entanglement with a quantum computer, there could be a measurement of the quantum properties of a quantum system directly.
+As a result, finding means to approximate the entanglement while its direct measurement is difficult is paramount \cite{multipart_phase_wfisher_hauke_zoller,multitop_founda}.
 Recently, methods have been proposed to utilize classical quantities, Shannon entropy and mutual information, to approximate bipartite entanglement entropy \cite{yannick_bitstring}.
 This is done by using bitstring results from a quantum computer, along with their associated counts divided by shot totals, to create probabilities for the aforementioned quantities.
 In this work, we take the methods a step further, generalizing and showing that the methodology is applicable to multipartite entanglement entropy.
 Despite the fact that this filtering is applied to the multiple mutual information quantities at once, which introduce even more Shannon entropies at once, the filtering still yields plateaus that could be used as potential improvements to the bound.